mcmah309/anyhow/README.md

 ... <OMITTED FOR EXAMPLE>
 ```

-or we view the root cause first with `Error.displayFormat = ErrDisplayFormat.stackTrace`
+or we view the root cause first with `Error.displayFormat = ErrDisplayFormat.rootCauseFirst`

 ```text
 Root Cause: Hmm something went wrong making the hamburger.